Solar-Helix-Independent-Transport/allianceauth-auth-reports/README.md

 - Configurable Report Framework for corporate level aggregation of any data
 - each "field" is a smart filter similar to secure groups ( can use secure groups filters too ) or a "field only" filter provided by any application in the alliance auth ecosystem.
   - These filters MUST be the more "modern" kind with either a `process_field` or `audit_filter` methods.
 Legacy filters using only `process_filter` will not show any data.
 [Please see this link for more info](https://github.com/Solar-Helix-Independent-Transport/allianceauth-secure-groups/blob/main/THRID_PARTY.md)
+- Data Exportable to CSV for external manipulation.

 ## What it needs: